-Management Option, Institutions Option, Investments Option (Bachelor of Science) business.siu.edu/academics/dept/finance Dr. Xiaoxin Beardsley, interim chair Department of Finance 134 Henry J. Rehn Hall Telephone: 618/453-2459
+Management Option, Institutions Option, Investments Option (Bachelor of Science) business.siu.edu/academics/dept/finance

+Dr. Kevin Sylwester, interim director School of Analytics, Finance and Economics 138A Henry J. Rehn Hall Telephone: 618/453-1421

 Finance is the budgeting, financing, investing and management of resources, with due regard to market prices for firms, individuals and governments.
 Within a firm, financial considerations drive the central decisions about research, engineering, production and marketing.
 In governmental activities, sophisticated financial techniques are becoming increasingly important.
 The financial executive plays a key role in the successful management of business and governmental operations.